wur-bioinformatics/introduction-to-bioinformatics/week5.md

 *PLoS ONE* 16(5):e0252200, 2021.
 :::

-While -omics data can be analyzed in for example Microsoft Excel, it is very hard to make sense of a data matrix with tens of thousands of genes and dozens to hundreds of samples.
+While omics data can be analyzed in for example Microsoft Excel, it is very hard to make sense of a data matrix with tens of thousands of genes and dozens to hundreds of samples.
 It is therefore wise to first use methods to visualize or summarize the data to see whether major patterns or outliers